mzielu00/SUU-Projekt/README.md

 - Create a repository.
 - Click on "View push commands".
 - Follow the instructions to push image.
-- Copy the image url.
+- Copy the image URI.
+- Add image URI to k8s deploy file for intance: `central-pod-config.yaml`

 4. Check the cluster status: Use the AWS CLI to check the status of the cluster you have created.
 Run the following command: